2026 calendar - June 2026

 January: start with the longest trial

-January is Hulu month.
-The 30-day Hulu with Ads trial is the longest single trial in major US streaming and gives you the broadest on-demand library access to start the year.
-The watch list should prioritise Hulu originals that are unlikely to be elsewhere (The Bear, Reservation Dogs, current-season FX shows) plus next-day-after-broadcast network TV catch-up.
+January is Amazon Prime month.
+With Hulu's standalone 30-day trial discontinued in June 2026, the 30-day Amazon Prime trial is now the longest single trial in major US streaming and gives you the broadest on-demand library access to start the year.
+The watch list should prioritise Prime Video originals (Reacher, The Boys, Fallout, Citadel) plus the deep Prime back-catalogue including most James Bond films.
 The cancel-by date is January 30 if you started on January 1.
-Deep coverage of Hulu trial mechanics on the Hulu free trial page.
+Deep coverage on the Amazon Prime free trial page; the Hulu free trial page covers the paid and carrier-perk routes now that its trial is gone.

 April through August: niche-streamer rotation